4. clindet workflow#

 work/sage_pass/{SAMPLE}-sage.vcf.gz

-intersect Sage PASS VCF with noalt VCF, keep only those ‘novel’ variants found in Sage
+sage_pass_novelintersect Sage PASS VCF with noalt VCF, keep only those ‘novel’ variants found in Sage

 output: